adelheidsoftware/adelheid-website-11ty/src/index.md

 <br>

-Check out the other sectiosn of our website, including our games and software.
+Check out the other sections of our website, including our games and software.
 There's not too much there right now, but we'll expand it over time!